 Before they can do anything, your teen must have a strong understanding of needs versus wants - this is the cornerstone of all spending decisions and budgets.
 Simply put, needs are things that are essential, or important to your survival.
 Wants are things that are nice to have, but you can live without.
 This concept seems pretty straightforward, but it’s not always clear cut.
 Water and food are clearly needs.
 An XBox is never a need...no matter how much they insist it is.
 But what about a car?
 They need to get to school and work, so a car could be considered a need.
 Begin having these conversations with your teen by simply pointing out items that they need vs want.
 This leads to setting some financial expectations about what you expect your child to buy with their own money.
 Tell your child that while they are living with you, you will always buy them anything that is a need, such as food, their home and clothes, but they have to buy the things they want with their own money.
 The goal is for them to get into the habit of asking themselves, “Do I really need this, or do I just want it?”
 This is a valuable skill and can curb impulse buys and overspending.
-This will become critical once they start learning about budgets and making decisions on how to spend their hard-earned money.
+This will become critical once they start learning about budgets and making decisions on how to spend and save their hard-earned money.
 They should understand that while it’s okay to spend money on things you want, need items should always come first.

 Through learning needs versus wants your teen has been learning how to prioritize, even if they don’t realize it.
 A simple way to explain priorities to your teen is to ask them what is really important to them.
 Maybe you are one of the lucky and rare parents where your teen will tell you that their family is most important.
 More than likely, they list things like their friend Sam, their bike and phone.
 Tell them that these are their priorities, which means these are the things that are most important to them.
 Explain to them that a need is always more important than a want, so it’s a priority.
 Understanding and being able to define their priorities is key to decision making and smart spending.